sinemagar/sinemagar/README.md

 ### I'm Sinem 🥳

-- 🔭 I’m currently working on Full-Stack Projects
+- 🔭 I’m currently working on Front-End Projects
-- 🌱 I’m currently learning Java And JavaScript

 - 📫 How to reach me: